guildai/guild.ai/pages/guildfile.md

 values.
 Guild generates a *run*, which is a record of the operation inputs and outputs.

-For information about managing runs, see [Runs](/runs.md).
+For information on managing runs, see [Runs](/runs.md).

-### Python Based Operation
+### Python Operation

-Guild provides specialize support for Python based operations.
+Guild provides special support for Python-based operations.
 To define a Python based operation, use the `main` operation attribute.
 The `main` attribute specifies the Python main module.
 This is a Python module that performs some task when loaded by the Python interpreter as `__main__`.

 Consider a script named `train_classifier.py` that is run using Python as follows: